Does AI actually help students learn? A recent experiment in a high school provides a cautionary tale.

 And regarding the output that appears correct, some tools help mitigate that.
 I’ve used the Consensus plugin to some degree and think it’s fairly accurate for resolving some questions based on research.
 What’s more useful is that it’ll cite the paper directly so you can learn more instead of relying on ChatGPT alone.
 It’s a great tool I wish I had that would’ve saved me so much time to focus on other more important things instead of going down the list of fruitless search results with a million tabs open.

-One thing I will agree with you is probably learning how to use Google Scholar and Google Books and pirating books using the library to find the exact information as it appears in the textbooks to answer homework questions which I did meticulously down to the paragraph.
+pirating booksusing the library to find the exact information as it appears in the textbooks to answer homework questions which I did meticulously down to the paragraph.
 But only I did that.
 Everybody else copied their homework, so at least in my university it was a personal choice how far you wanted to take those skills.
 So now instead of your peers giving you the answers, it’s ChatGPT.
-So my question is, are we really losing anything?
+So my question is, are we really losing anything?Overall I think other skills need honing today, particularly verifying information, together with critical thinking which is always relevant.
+And the former is only hard because it’s tedious work, honestly.

 The study was done in Turkey, probably because students are for sale and have no rights.